Volume : 32 Issue : 2 Year : 2017

 Title page: The title should be concise and reflect the purpose of the study.
 The title should be followed by the list of authors, including their full names with no academic degrees.
 Hospital or university affiliations should also be included.
 Corresponding Author, Correspondence address, phone and fax numbers and e-mail address should be written.
 Conflict of interest statement should be written on title page.

-Abstract page: The Abstract should be in English and should not exceed 250 words.
-The manuscripts submitted in Turkish should include abstracts both in Turkish and in English.
+Abstract page: The abstract should be in English and Turkish with appropriate titles, and should not exceed 250 words.
 It should start with a sentence indicating the rationale of the study and summarize the results and conclusions concisely.
 A list of up to 5 English and Turkish keywords should be included and should be consistent with the “Index Medicus” style (available at http://www.nlm.nih.gov).

 Text pages: Background knowledge and the rationale of the study should be described in the “Introduction” with appropriate references.
 Clinical studies should be entitled “Patients and Methods” and, laboratory studies and animal experiments should be entitled “Materials and Methods”.
 “Results” should illustrate numerical data which should be supported with figures and tables.
 The data should be discussed in the light of recent literature in the “Discussion” that should not exceed half the length of whole article.